TasumLuke/Research-Analytics-Platform/README.md

 ---

-## 10 — Roadmap — things future contributors can add
+## 9 — Roadmap: things future contributors can add
 These are concrete tasks that anyone can pick up and implement:
 - Add server-side training (FastAPI or Flask) to handle large datasets and async training.
 - Add cross-validation and more model types (XGBoost, LightGBM).